-Keeping up with the Kims: North Korea's elusive first family - BBC News
+Meet North Korea's first family

 Keeping up with the Kims: North Korea's elusive first family

-Like a lot of things in North Korea, Kim Jong-un's family life is shrouded in mystery.
+Like a lot of things in North Korea, the details of Kim Jong-un's immediate family are murky.

-But reports from South Korea's spy agency suggest his wife, Ri Sol-ju, gave birth to a third child in February this year.
+He is married to a former singer, Ri Sol-ju, who South Korean intelligence says gave birth to a third child in February last year.
+We know very little about their children.

-Pregnancy speculation began in 2016 after her disappearance from the public eye.

-Their other children are believed to have been born in 2010 and 2013 but it is not known if Kim Jong-un has a male heir to succeed him yet because the genders of the couple's first and third child are still unclear.
+Mr Kim's sister Kim Yo-jong and half-sister Kim Sul-song are believed to have key roles working in support of him.
+He is the grandson of North Korea's revered founder Kim Il-sung, who died in 1994.

+These women are becoming more visible as Kim Jong-un works to implement generational change in the ruling party and consolidate his power.

 Why is there so much mystery?

-North Korean state media do not announce much about the leadership's private family life.

-Not a lot is known about Kim Jong-un's upbringing and he only made his first publicised appearance in September 2010, shortly before his father's death.
+Not a lot has been revealed about Kim Jong-un's upbringing and he only made his first publicised appearance in September 2010, just over a year before his father's death in December 2011.

-We don't even really know when he was born, but it is estimated he was born in either 1983 or 1984.
+We don't even really know when he was born, but it is estimated to be either 1983 or 1984.

-His grandfather, Kim Il-sung (who founded the Democratic People's Republic of North Korea) was often seen with his wife in public and in photographs with their children.
+His grandfather was often seen with his wife in public and in photographs with their children.

 But his father and predecessor Kim Jong-il was a lot more elusive.
-He was thought to have had at least four different partners - Song Hae-rim, Kim Young-sook, Ko Young-hui and Kim Ok - but his relationships were mostly kept out of the public eye.
+He was thought to have had at least four different partners - Song Hae-rim, Kim Young-sook, Ko Young-hui (Kim Jong-un and Kim Yo-jong's father) and Kim Ok - but his relationships were mostly kept out of the public eye.

-He did however father three boys and one girl.
+He is known, however, to have fathered three boys and two girl.

-North Korean television named "Comrade Ri Sol-ju" as Kim Jong-un's wife in 2012 after speculation over the identity of a woman appearing at public events with him - but the pair likely married three years earlier.

 A complicated line of succession